jourquin/BoxCoxLogit/README.md

 the parameters (a dataset which structure is similar to the one of “sampleData.Rda”, but specific to the case to handle).
-The unit transportation costs and transit times per mode can be obtained by means of an assignment with “save paths” checked (“detailed paths” is not needed).
+The unit transportation costs and transit times per mode can be obtained by means of an assignment with “save paths” checked (“detailed paths” is not needed) in the Nodus "assignment" panel.
 In the “header” table resulting from this assignment, one can find, for each OD pair (and each “group of commodities”) the unit transportation costs and transit times (note that these are expressed in seconds and